-• • • ' Particulars Applicable NAV p.m. and v available for cations received (time-stamped) upto 3.00 where the funds for the entire amount are or utilization before the cut-off time i.e. the bank account of the scheme before the 3. of the same day. p.m. and v credited to the same of Business D cations received (time-stamped) after 3.00 where the funds for the entire amount are the bank account of the scheme either on day or before the cut-off time of the next lay i.e. available for utilization before the e of the next Business Day.
-NAV of the next Business Day. p.m. and v credited to cut-off time cations received (time-stamped) upto 3.00 where the funds for the entire amount are the bank account of the scheme after the con the same day i.e. available for utilization at-off time of the Day.
-NAV of the next the credit of the entire a the scheme Business D application is time stamped any day before of the funds to the scheme but the funds for amount are credited to the bank account of a before the cut-off time on any subsequent lay i.e. available for utilization before the e on such subsequent Business Day. s u b s e q u e n t Business Day
+Particulars Applicable NAV Valid applications received (time-stamped) upto 3.00 p.m. and where the funds for the entire amount are available for utilization before the cut-off time i.e. credited to the bank account of the scheme before the cut-off time.

+Particulars Applicable NAV Valid applications received (time-stamped) after 3.00 p.m. and where the funds for the entire amount are credited to the bank account of the scheme either on the same day or before the cut-off time of the next Business Day i.e. available for utilization before the cut-off time of the next Business Day.
+The closing NAV of the next Business Day.
+Valid applications received (time-stamped) upto 3.00 p.m. and where the funds for the entire amount are credited to the bank account of the scheme after the cut-off time on the same day i.e. available for utilization after the cut-off time of the Day.
+The closing NAV of the next Business Day.
+Where the application is time stamped any day before the credit of the funds to the scheme but the funds for the entire amount are credited to the bank account of the scheme before the cut-off time on any subsequent Business Day i.e. available for utilization before the cut-off time on such subsequent Business Day.
+The closing NAV of such s u b s e q u e n t Business Day on which funds are available for utilisation.